 reduce the "usable" open space, but rather reorganizes it and also turns former "residual" open spaces into additional "usable" open space.
 For more information, click HERE

 iii) The adjusted existing Lincoln Memorial Drive is the same number of lanes, however the Michigan Street right turn by-passes will be eliminated, the center median will be more of a “boulevard” in character, with enhanced pedestrian refuge areas, and crosswalk delineation will be improved to make a more desirable waiting and crossing condition.
+(The Michigan Street project, including the imprived intersection is still forthcoming.)

-vi) The new Clybourn Boulevard east of Van Buren Street will be transformed from the current dead end street configuration into a high quality urban boulevard, extended east of Lincoln Memorial Drive to Art Museum Drive, close to the lakefront and terminated with the vista of Discovery World.
+vi) The new Clybourn Boulevard east of Van Buren Street has been transformed from the current dead end street configuration into a high quality urban boulevard, extended east of Lincoln Memorial Drive to Art Museum Drive, close to the lakefront and terminated with the vista of Discovery World.
 While the south space (Urban Park) is reduced a minimal amount, the new central space area to the Lakefront Gateway Plaza is significantly increased.

 vii) Many new options and multiple bike facilities (on-street, shared path, trails) in each direction (north-south, east-west) will be a part of the plan.
 A "bike hub" is contemplated at the convergence of multiple trails near the north entrance to Lakeshore State Park.
 To see the map developed in the design process, click HERE.